opennox/docs/content/opennox/dev/console.en.md

 ### set quest

-These commands allow more controls for Nox Quest game mode.
+These command allow more controls for Nox Quest game mode.
 See [this page]({{% relref "opennox/play/quest" %}}) for details.

 ### set maps

-These commands allow more controls for game map loading.
+These commands allow more control for game map loading.

 - `set maps allow.all` - disable game mode checks when loading the map; allows loading campaign in multiplayer, etc